How to deploy Dashboard Server Community Edition from the Azure Marketplace

 If you deployed Dashboard Server via the AWS Marketplace, log in to Dashboard Server as administrator and the password you decrypted from the AWS console.

-You will have received your activation key by email following your request for your Dashboard Server free forever licence.
+You will have received your activation key by email following your request for your Dashboard Server free forever license.

 Paste this key in now, and click Activate.
-If you have not received a licence key please contact SquaredUp Support.
+If you have not received a license key please contact SquaredUp Support.

-If your server is not connected to the internet (or the online activation didn't work because of proxy settings) click offline activation (see How to activate your licence offline (manual activation))
+If your server is not connected to the internet (or the online activation didn't work because of proxy settings) click offline activation (see How to activate your license offline (manual activation))

 Click Import to install a set of pre-built dashboards to help you get started using Dashboard Server.